Description

 Inheritance

-Amelogenesis imperfecta can also be inherited in an autosomal recessive pattern; this form of the disorder can result from mutations in the ENAM or MMP20 gene.
-Autosomal recessive inheritance means two copies of the gene in each cell are altered.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+Autosomal recessive inheritance means both copies of the gene in each cell must have a variant to cause the disorder.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition